 Combos to use on frozen yogurt donuts

 You can pretty much use any combo of frozen yogurt donuts, but these are some of my favorites.
 You can easily substitute any peanut butter for any other nut or seed butter.
-Generally speaking, I use plain Greek yogurt and sweeten with honey and flavor with a bit of vanilla or cocoa powder, but you can you whatever you have on hand.
+Generally speaking, I use plain Greek yogurt and sweeten with honey.
+Then flavor with a bit of vanilla or cocoa powder, but you can use whatever you have on hand.

 - Vanilla yogurt, banana, peanut butter drizzle